-Covid-19: About 660 police officers and staff in isolation
+Covid 19 coronavirus: About 660 police officers and staff in isolation

-here are 664 sworn and non-sworn staff are off work.
+The Police Association has reported that there are 664 sworn and non-sworn staff off work.
 Of that number 381 are front line staff and 283 are non-sworn.

-Police Association president Chris Cahill said they had managed to move a lot of staff around, so overall it had not affected services to the public, RNZ reports.
+Association president Chris Cahill said they had managed to move a lot of staff around, so overall it had not affected services to the public, RNZ reports.

 He said many of those in isolation were due to complete it shortly, and with testing ramping up it was becoming much clearer who may or may not have been exposed to the Covid-19 coronavirus.